ksu-is/citrus-fruit/projectroadmap.md

 8. : DONE - Create projectroadmap.md
 9. : Import Harris-Benedict formula which allows users to calculate their basal metabolic rate
 10. : Create calorie and macronutrient values for the 20 most common food items in America

-10.: Create calorie and macronutrient values for the 20 most common food items in America 11.: Create formula for weight loss, maintenance, and weight gain.
+11. : Create formula for weight loss, maintenance, and weight gain.
 I.e. if user wishes to lose 1 pound a week, input calories consumed - maintenance = difference.
 3500 / difference = days it takes to achieve 1 pound of fat loss or gain